9999years/blogdeleter/readme.md

         "password": "example"
     }

+There’s a high chance of using this logging you out on the device you run it on or maybe other devices.
+I don’t know.
+I deleted 100+ blogs with this as fast as the requests would complete and it worked fine, I didn’t get rate-limited or anything.
+But your experience may vary.
+Good luck!

 There’s also a script `delete_many.ps1` to delete a bunch of URLs at once from a file. `blogdeleter.py` needs to log in again for every URL so this is a bad solution.